giacomo-santoni/SC-project/README.md

 pip install gdown
 ```

-To run the notebook successfully, you need `tensorflow` and `scikit-learn` libraries installed.
+Moreover, you need `tensorflow` and `scikit-learn` libraries installed.
 If they aren't already installed, you can do so by running:
 ```
 pip install tensorflow
 pip install -U scikit-learn